ChalmersGU-data-structure-courses/dsabook/src/markdown/03-sorting-simple/99e-quiz-insertion-sort.md

 - [ ] Worst, Average, and Best

 ::: hints
-- Insertion Sort is really cheap in the best case.
+- Insertion sort is really cheap in the best case.
 - Its average and worst case times differ by a constant factor.
 :::
 ::::::::::::::::::::::::::::::